nowaalex/af-utils/website/src/content/reference/virtual-core/variables/VirtualScrollerEvent.md

 - `SCROLL_SIZE`: [VirtualScroller.scrollSize](/virtual/reference/virtual-core/classes/VirtualScroller#scrollsize) was changed;

-- `SIZES`: at least one measured item size was changed.
+- `SIZES`: at least one cached effective item size was changed.

 Flags can be combined without allocating an array:
 `VirtualScrollerEvent.RANGE | VirtualScrollerEvent.SIZES`.